Griggorii/PyQt4_gpl_x11_4.12.3/README.md

 example Do you accept the terms of the license? yes

-&& sudo make -i install
+&& sudo make -j4 && sudo make -i install

 && cd ~/